giantswarm/docs/src/content/platform-overview/cluster-management/cluster-api/architecture/index.md

 ### Storage

-In order to offer persistent storage that is decoupled from the virtual machines, the VCD CSI creates a Named Disk that can be attached or detached from the VM according to whether or not the `pvc` is bound to a pod.
-Named disks are `RWO` but `RWX` is on the roadmap.
+In order to offer persistent storage that is decoupled from the virtual machines, the VCD CSI creates a Named Disk that can be attached or detached from the VM according to whether or not the persistent volume claim (PVC) is bound to a pod.
+Named disks currently only support Read-Write-Only (RWO) with block storage backed named disks.

 {{< /tab >}}
 {{< tab id="flags-aws" title="AWS">}}